-- Andrew Okai was appointed Group Chief Executive and Executive Director on the Board of Letshego Holdings Limited on 1 February 2020. - Dumisani Ndebele re-joined Letshego Holdings Ltd on 7 January 2019 as the Group Company Secretary.
+Andrew Okai was appointed Group Chief Executive and Executive Director on the Board of Letshego Holdings Limited on 1 February 2020.
+Dumisani Ndebele re-joined Letshego Holdings Ltd on 7 January 2019 as the Group Company Secretary.
 He was subsequently appointed Acting Group Chief Executive for Letshego Group Holdings Ltd on 27 March 2019.
-The prorata net settlement relates to Dumisani Ndebele's terminal benefits due as at 30 January 2020 on resignation from the Group Board. - Tinotenda G Muteiwa was appointed Group Chief Financial Officer for Letshego Holdings Ltd on 1 March 2020 with subsequent appointment to the Group Board as Executive Director on 24 March 2020. - Performance bonuses were awarded in April 2021.
+The prorata net settlement relates to Dumisani Ndebele's terminal benefits due as at 30.
+January 2020 on procipation from the Group Roard.

+30 January 2020 on resignation from the Group Board.
+Tinotenda G Muteiwa was appointed Group Chief Financial Officer for Letshego Holdings Ltd on 1 March 2020 with subsequent appointment to the Group Board as Executive Director on 24 March 2020.

+Performance bonuses were awarded in April 2021.
 The directors' remuneration note 24 of the signed financial statements does not include bonuses as these were awarded after the signing of the financial statements.
 At the time of signing the financial statements, the bonus would still be included in staff incentive accrual.